Cam Gallagher Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9, the first-best in the league.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.61).
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.65).

-- White Sox pitchers combine to allow 145 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (156 total, 1.4 per game).

-- In his most recent appearance on Wednesday against the Chicago Cubs, the right-hander tossed five innings, allowing four earned runs while surrendering nine hits.
+- In his last appearance on Wednesday against the Texas Rangers, the righty went six innings, allowing one earned run while surrendering three hits.

-- The 27-year-old has put together a 4.44 ERA and 9.9 strikeouts per nine innings across 19 games this season, while giving up a batting average of .224 to opposing hitters.
+- The 29-year-old has put together a 3.07 ERA and 5.9 strikeouts per nine innings across 17 games this season, while allowing a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.